Known-maker/Known/README.md

-# 🔥 PUBG Troll Hack – Prank Your Cheating Friends
+# 🔥 PUBG Hack – Cheating

 > "It looks legit, but it's designed to make you lose."